BenjyWiener/clean-macro-docs/README.md

 ```

 ## How does it work?
-The macro above is transformed into
+The `clean!` macro above is transformed into
 ```rust
 #[macro_export]
 macro_rules! clean {